PacktPublishing/CSharp-Projects/Chapter13/Chapter13/Tasks.md

 Combat

-- Steer away from missiles
+- BUG: Ships fire missiles at the wrong angle

 Sound